Avanipatidar/AI_Assistant_project/README.md

 Replace the placeholder apiKey in the news-fetching section of the code with your key.

 How Luna Works:-
-1. Wake Word Detection
+1. Wake Word Detection:
 Luna listens for the wake word "Luna" to activate.

-2. Command Processing
+2. Command Processing:
 "Open Google" → Opens Google in your default browser.

 "Play <song name>" → Searches YouTube and plays the first result.